Juarez–Lincoln University

 Los Elementals Mural designed by Raul Valdez.

 Juarez–Lincoln University was an institution that was founded in 1971.
 The university was one of many institutions that was made in the late 1960s because of the Mexican American movement that demanded more Latino involvement such as representations and being included in higher institutions.
 Experiences of discrimination and the absence of Mexican American history in school curriculum occurred throughout the United States.
 The Mexican American Youth Organization (MAYO), a civil rights organization, had a conference in 1969 and made a plan to make Jacinto Treviño College in Mercedes, Texas.
 The concept was initially presented at a plenary session of the Mexican American Youth Organization holding its annual statewide meeting at La Lomita, a building which had been a seminary, just south of Mission, Texas in December 1969.

 In 1971 Dr. Leonard Mestas and Andre Guerrero had been associated with Jacinto Treviño College.
 While this college was growing into something larger, the direction of where the school should go was divisive.
 Some faculty saw the college as another institution.
 Others such as Leanord and Andre saw the college as a way to let students be themselves.
 The students should be able to express their beliefs and put their culture on display where people can see who they are as people.
 The school should also be an outlet fort the Chicano movement and bring more attention it on a national scale.
 After a few years and disagreements, Leonard and Andre left and made the Juarez-Lincoln Center in Fort Worth, Texas.
 Other faculty members joined with them to do what they believe should have been done with the first institution.
 The Antioch Graduate School of Education helped them and became an affiliate with the university.
-In 1975, they changed their name to Juarez–Lincoln University.
+In 1975, it changed its name to Juarez–Lincoln University.
 Four years later, Antioch pulled their support from the university and this led to the closure of it.
 The building was used by local groups such as the League of United Chicano Artists (LUCHA) until its demolition in 1983.